 Apoptosis is a complex process that involves a molecular cascade that requires energy.
-It can occur through two main pathways, which are triggered by various factors, both internal and external.
-The intrinsic pathway, also referred to as the
+It can occur through two main pathways, which are triggered by various factors, both internal and external.9 The intrinsic pathway, also referred to as the mitochondria-mediated pathway, is triggered by internal factors, while the extrinsic pathway, also referred to as the death receptor pathway, is triggered by external factors.9 These two pathways are interconnected, and the constituents in one pathway can impact the other.9

-In addition to the two pathways, there is one additional pathway involving cytotoxic called the perforin/Granzyme pathway.9 This pathway has the capacity to induce apoptosis via either granzyme-A or granzyme-B. The extrinsic, intrinsic, and granzyme-B pathways ultimately converge to form the execution pathway.
-The execution pathway begins with the activation of caspase-3.
+In addition to the two pathways, there is one additional pathway involving cytotoxic called the perforin/Granzyme cells Т pathway.9 This pathway has the capacity to induce apoptosis via either granzyme-A or granzyme-B. The extrinsic, intrinsic, and granzyme-B pathways ultimately converge to form the execution pathway.9 The execution pathway begins with the activation of caspase-3.
 Caspase activation will cause the activation of the DNA fragmentation process, degradation of the cytoskeleton and nuclear proteins, protein cross-linking, formation of apoptotic bodies, activation of ligand expression for phagocytic cell receptors.
 The process ends with phagocytosis.
-In addition, granzyme A can trigger cell death without involving the caspase pathway, through single-strand DNA damage.9
+In addition, granzyme A can trigger cell death without involving the caspase pathway, rather through single-strand DNA damage.9

-Apoptosis is initiated by an extrinsic signaling pathway that involves the binding of death signal proteins, present outside the cell, to specific death receptors on the cell surface.
-The tumor necrosis factor (TNF) receptor, has a cysteine-rich extracellular domain and a cytoplasmic domain, known as the "death domain", which transmits death signals from the cell surface to intracellular signaling pathways.
-Examples of extracellular death signals include TNF- $\alpha$ and Fas-Ligand (Fas-L), and the most common death receptors include FasR, TNFR1, DR3, DR4, and DR5.
-The following table displays the proteins involved in the extrinsic pathway.
+Apoptosis is initiated by an extrinsic signaling pathway that involves the binding of death signal proteins, present outside the cell, to specific death receptors on the cell surface.13 The tumor necrosis factor (TNF) receptor, has a cysteine-rich extracellular domain and a cytoplasmic domain, known as the "death domain", which transmits death signals from the cell surface to intracellular death signals include TNF- α and Fas-Ligand (Fas-L), and the most common death receptors include FasR, TNFR1, DR3, DR4, and DR5.
+The following table displays the proteins involved in the extrinsic pathway.9 receptor and its ligand bind, they form a complex.

-The extrinsic pathway of apoptosis is a process that involves how cells die.
-There are two ways that this happens - through the Fas/FasL and TNF- $\alpha$ /TNFR1.
-When the receptor and its ligand bind, they form a complex.
 This complex then recruits adapter proteins to help it work.
 For the FasL/FasR pathway, the adapter protein is called FADD, and for the TNF/TNFR pathway, it is called TRADD.
 The adapter protein connects with pro-caspase-8, which then forms the death signaling complex (DISC).
-This inducing pro-caspase-8 to complex causes activated, and this leads to cell death.
-However, a protein called c-FLIP can stop the process from happening. c-FLIP binds to FADD and caspase-8, and this makes them unable to work correctly.9,14
+This inducing pro-caspase-8 to complex causes be activated, and this leads to cell death.
+However, a protein called c-FLIP can stop the process from happening. c-FLIP binds to FADD and caspase-8, and this makes them unable to work correctly.^{9,14}